daviebadger/books/restructuredtext/restructuredtext.rst

 Examples of creating roles via the role directive:

-#. a dummy role only for styling purposes:
+#. a dummy role only for styling purposes (the role is not interpreted however
+   is intended to be styled via CSS):

    .. code:: rst